 Will cricket cash in on broadcast rights?

-Cricket Australia CEO James Sutherland (AAP Image/Tracey Nearmy)
+Cricket Australia CEO James Sutherland - had a mixed week.
+(AAP Image/Tracey Nearmy)

 Last Wednesday night there was a fantastic cricket match on at the Melbourne Cricket Ground.

 You may or may not have been watching.
 You may have not even known it was on.
 It was however, the Australian domestic 50 over cup final, or the Ryobi Cup as it is officially known.

 The game was a thriller between Victoria and Queensland.
 The underdog Bulls showed the same fighting spirit that the Brisbane Heat had in the Big Bash, taking home the cup by the barest of margins, a solitary run.